nmunro/nmunro.github.io/_posts/2020-05-08-cl-hangman.md

 (defun game-over-p (lives scrambled-sitcom)
   (or (>= 0 lives) (eq nil (position #\_ scrambled-sitcom))))

-; Some test code to ensure it does what we want (game-over-p 1 "___")
+; Some test code to ensure it does what we want, please feel free to experiment with this (game-over-p 1 "___")
 (game-over-p 0 "___")
 (game-over-p 3 "ABC")